INTI-CMNB/KiBot/README.md

 kibot -b PCB_FILE -p --example
 ```

-If the current directory contains only one PCB file and only one configuration file (named *.kibot.yaml)
-you can just call `kibot`.
+If the current directory contains only one PCB file and only one configuration file (named *.kibot.yaml) you can just call `kibot`.
 No arguments needed.
 The tool will figure out which files to use.

-If more than one file is found in the current directory `kibot` will use the first found and issue a
+If more than one file is found in the current directory `kibot` will use the first found and issue a warning.
-warning.
-If you need to use other file just tell it explicitly:
+If you need to use another file just tell it explicitly:

 ```shell
 kibot -b PCB_FILE.kicad_pcb -c CONFIG.kibot.yaml
 ```

-A simple target can be added to your `makefile`, so you can just run
-`make pcb_files` or integrate into your current build process.
+A simple target can be added to your `makefile`, so you can just run `make pcb_files` or integrate into your current build process.

 ```Makefile
 pcb_files:
     kibot -b $(PCB) -c $(KIBOT_CFG)
 ```

-If you need to supress messages use `--quiet` or `-q` and if you need to get more informatio about
-what's going on use `--verbose` or `-v`.
+If you need to supress messages use `--quiet` or `-q` and if you need to get more information about what's going on use `--verbose` or `-v`.

 If you want to generate only some of the outputs use: